mratanusarkar/audim/README.md

 # Audim

-Animation engine for voice-based podcast videos.
+Animation engine for audio-based and voice-based podcast videos.

 ## Prerequisites